-This university orientation will provide you with information and introductions that will help ensure you have a strong start to your graduate and/or postdoctoral career at McGill.
+This university orientation will provide you with information and introductions that will help ensure you have a strong start to your graduate career at McGill.
 Representatives from each of the Students Services as well as the University administrative and support services will be available for you to meet and to provide you with answers to your questions.

-These workshops are geared toward students new to graduate and postdoctoral studies and aim to provide an introduction to many of the services here at McGill, and how to navigate and best use these services during your studies.
+These workshops are geared toward students new to graduate studies and aim to provide an introduction to many of the services here at McGill, and how to navigate and best use these services during your studies.
 A special series of workshops on applying for funding is also offered.

-Orientation and information sessions organized by your department.
+Take advantage of orientation and information sessions organized by your department.
 For information on departmental orientations, wait to hear from your department or contact your Graduate Program Coordinator (for contact information, consult a list of graduate program contacts).

 International Student Services offers orientation and transition support programming for new international students.
 Ensure you don't miss out by checking out the International Student Services Orientation website!